PerfModDash/PerfModDash/manuals/dataStoreOperations/04howToPerformOperationsOnMatrices.md

     PsApi.LATENCY = latency matrix
     PsApi.TRACEROUTE = traceroute matrix

-You have to build a JSONObject for the matrix, it should contain two fierlds: matrix name and matrix type (type must be one of the three known types mentioned above).
+You have to build a JSONObject for the matrix, it should contain two fields: matrix name and matrix type (type must be one of the three known types mentioned above).
 Then you perform a POST request

     {url}/PsApi.MATRIX

+    or

+    {url}/matrices

 with the JSONObject in the data part of the request.
 Your requested matrix will be created.
 You will get back full JSONObject of this matrix.